Degree: Master of Science (BS)

 Program Overview

-Though many students may choose to pursue diverse elective training opportunities, this program offers students the opportunity to specialize in a particular discipline through track selection.
-The three tracks offered in this program are Pharmaceutical Science Research, Pharmaceutical Business and Law, and Biostatistics and Bioinformatics.
-Students that opt to join a track will focus their electives and/or experiential learning opportunity in that discipline.
-Please keep in mind that track selection is not required for this program.
+Though many students may choose to pursue diverse elective training opportunities, this program offers students the opportunity to specialize in a particular discipline through concentration selection.
+The three concentrations offered in this program are Pharmaceutical Science Research, Pharmaceutical Business and Law, and Biostatistics and Bioinformatics.
+Students that opt to join a concentration will focus their electives and/or experiential learning opportunity in that discipline.
+Please keep in mind that concentration selection is not required for this program.

 Graduate Policies